mmalekzadeh/honest-but-curious-nets/README.md

-# Honest-but-Curious Nets
+# Honest-but-Curious Nets (ACM CCS'21)
 **arXiv**: https://arxiv.org/abs/2105.12049

-The paper is accepted for ACM CCS 2021 subject to minor edits, which will be done soon :-)

 **Title:**
-Honest-but-Curious Nets: Sensitive Attributes of Private Inputs Can Be Secretly Coded into the Classifiers' Outputs
+Honest-but-Curious Nets: Sensitive Attributes of Private Inputs Can Be Secretly Coded into the Classifiers' Outputs (Accepted for ACM SIGSAC Conference on Computer and Communications Security (CCS '21), November 15–19, 2021.)

 **Abstract:**